shahrton/Duem/README.md

 ```

 ### MS Windows Users who lack Python
-The zip file `duem_1.4.1.zip` (or later version) contains a pre-compiled executable (made with pyinstaller).
-Download the zip and extract the contents.
-A directory/folder `duem` will contain `duem.exe` and several other files *which are important as they contain and use a Python interpreter so do not delete them*.
+The file duem_1.5.2.exe is the actual duem binary (made with pyinstaller) and can be placed in any folder the user desires.
+It has been tested on Windows 10.
 Either add this folder to your PATH environment variable, or choose a folder already in your PATH, and add a file named `duem.bat` which will consist of something like the following lines:
 ```
   @echo off
   REM This is to run duem, the du emulator C:\Users\YOURUSERNAME\PLACE_YOU_DOWNLOADED_TO\duem\duem.exe %* REM python C:\Users\YOURUSERNAME\workspace\Du\duem.py %*
 ```
-i.e. it points to the location to which you extracted the zip file contents.
+i.e. it points to the location to which you placed the .exe file.
 Hopefully then, typing `duem` at a DOS prompt will work: Open a DOS window using `cmd`, test by typing `duem --version` or `duem --help`.

+Old code version 1.4.1 zip file still available, is in Python 2.7.
+Works the same as this.

+Decent documentation at www.twentypede.com/leg4 and the sha256 sums are viewable there too.

 ### Author:
 Shaheen Tonse